Keyboard shortcuts

 • Api { version, modules, generators }: root node.

-• Module { name, functions, structs, enums, callbacks, listeners, errors, modules }: modules can nest.
+• Module { name, functions, interfaces, structs, enums, callbacks, listeners, errors, modules }: modules can nest.

-• Function { name, params, returns, doc, async, cancellable, deprecated, since }.
+• Function { name, params, returns, doc, throws, async, cancellable, deprecated, since }.
+The same shape describes an interface’s constructors, methods, and statics.

 Every IR type derives Debug, Clone, PartialEq, Serialize, and Deserialize.
 Eq is derived where possible; a few types (Api, Module, StructDef, StructField) intentionally omit Eq because they transitively contain f64 (in default values) or serde_yaml::Value.